 We’d like to hear from you.
 Please send your suggestions for new topics.

-Cam belts have short lives due to engine space heat and high speeds and loads to which they are subjected.
-If yours strips cogs, use this tip to get home, no matter if it is a motorcycle engine cog belt or a 4-stroke snow machine engine.
+Cam belts have short lives due to engine space heat, and high speeds and loads to which they are subjected.
+If yours strips cogs, use this tip to get home — whether it is a motorcycle engine cog belt or a 4-stroke snow machine engine.
 Just be sure to time the cam properly.

-Safely Operate A Machine With A Flat Or Missing A Wheel On The Steering Axle
+Safely Operate a Machine with a Flat or Missing Wheel on the Steering Axle

 |Click To Enlarge|